eugenius1/eugenius1.github.io/_drafts/2017-04-02-i-did-a-clinical-trial-and-survived.md

 > The study drug being developed in this study is a compound called benralizumab for the **treatment of asthma**.
 This is a first time into man study.
 This study consists of **1 night in–house and 9 outpatients visits**.
 We are looking for **healthy male** volunteers (aged 18-55).
 Volunteers must be non-smokers for at least 3 months prior to screening.
 The inconvenience allowance for this study is **£1,700**.

-But before we get started, let me take you back to the beginning.
+But before we get started, let me take you back to how I got into trials.

 # Study details